Academy of Fine Arts Vienna

 The Academy of Fine Arts Vienna (Akademie der bildenden Künste Wien) is a public art school in Vienna, Austria.
 Founded in 1688 as a private academy, it is now a public university.
-Outside of Austria, it is best known for rejecting admission to a young Adolf Hitler in 1907 and 1908.

 History

-The Academy of Fine Arts Vienna was founded in 1688 as a private academy modelled on the Accademia di San Luca and the Parisien Académie de peinture et de sculpture by the court-painter Peter Strudel, who became the Praefectus Academiae Nostrae.
+The Academy of Fine Arts in Vienna was founded in 1688 as a private academy modelled on the Accademia di San Luca and the Parisian Académie de peinture et de sculpture by the court-painter Peter Strudel, who became the Praefectus Academiae Nostrae.
 In 1701, he was ennobled by Emperor Joseph I as Freiherr (Baron) of the Empire.
 With his death in 1714, the academy temporarily closed.